 OCS 305.
 The Anthropological Experience in Belize

 One of Wells’ most successful and popular ways to meet the experiential learning requirement is through the Internship Program.
 Almost every Wells student will complete at least one internship during her or his years at Wells; many will complete more than one.
 Students may elect to participate in credit-bearing internships with individuals, organizations, or businesses.
 A student plans an internship by working closely with a faculty sponsor, the experiential learning and career services staff, and an on-site sponsor who supervises and evaluates the on-site work.
 In many cases, Wells alumnae/i help to arrange internships and act as sponsors.
 Internships may take place during January intersession, a semester, or summer.
 For each semester hour of credit, a student must work 40 hours.
 For students to earn academic credit for the internship, they must complete all necessary paperwork to register for the appropriate course.
 Students work with their faculty sponsors and on-site supervisors to develop learning contracts.
 The contracts as well as the internship agreement forms must be submitted to the Office of Experiential Learning and Career Services prior to registration.
 Deadlines are the last day of add/drop for internships occurring in the fall and spring semesters and the last day of classes of the preceding semester for January intersession.
-Registration for summer internships is on a rolling basis but students must register and turn in their contract before beginning their experience.
-Students who turn in internship paperwork after the deadline may not be able to earn academic credit for their internship.
+Registration for summer internships is on a rolling basis but students must register and turn in their contract within the first six days of their experience.
+Students who turn in internship paperwork after the deadline must petition in order to earn academic credit for their internship.